Psalms For Life

 Because the poor are being plundered

-the needy groaning
+the needy are groaning

 I will grant them the protection they long for.”

-YHWH’s words are unalloyed
+YHWH’s words are perfectly pure

-like silver refined in a furnace seven times over.
+like silver refined in a brick furnace

 You will protect us, YHWH.